vatlab/sos/doc/step_format.md

 * `_methods='method2', _parameter='-5'`
 * `_methods='method2', _parameter='-9'`

-Finally, if you would like to loop the action with several parameters, you can put them into a the same level using
+If you would like to loop the action with several parameters, you can put them into a the same level using

 ```
 [step]
 input:
-	${bam_files}
+	bam_files
 	: for_each='method,parameter'

 run('Analyze ${input} with method ${_method} and parameter ${_parameter}')